-- 1.12 This is the 4th version of the Residential Code since its original implementation in 2008.

-The current version was published on 1 March2018 for implementation on 1 March2019. - Since the Residential Code was first published, the broadband market has evolved significantly (for example, there has been a significant increase in the availability of fibre to the cabinet (FTTC) and Fibre to the premises (FTTP) products, which can deliver higher speeds to customers).
+- 1.11 This is the 5th version of the Residential Code, since its original implementation in 2008, which has been updated to align with the revised General Conditions of Entitlement on bundling and right to exit.
+This replaces the previous version published on 1 March 2018 (implemented from 1 March 2019). - Since the Residential Code was first published, the broadband market has evolved significantly (for example, there has been a significant increase in the availability of fibre to the cabinet (FTTC) and Fibre to the premises (FTTP) products, which can deliver higher speeds to customers).
 Ofcom and the ISPs have worked together to ensure that customers obtain better information in relation to broadband services in this evolving environment.
-The Residential Code is intended to be technology neutral and capable of application to ISPs using any access technology whether ADSL, VDSL/FTTC, G.fast/FTTC, FTTRn, FTTP, DOCSIS/cable, satellite or fixed wireless access.
+The Residential Code is intended to be technology neutral and capable of application to ISPs using any access technology whether ADSL, VDSL/FTTC, G.fast/FTTC, FTTRn, FTTP, DOCSIS/cable, satellite or fixed wireless access. - 1.13 In addition, the EU Open Internet Access Regulation, sometimes referred to as the Telecoms Single Market or Net Neutrality Regulation, has introduced further requirements regarding the provision of information to end-users.